HN67/spook-fighters/README.md

 A repository for the development of the free open-source game Spook Fighters.
 This is a hobby project, and is currently under volatile development.

 # playing
-If you wish to play Spook Fighters, you need Python 3.7 and Pygame (2?).
+If you wish to play Spook Fighters, you need Python 3.7+ and Pygame 1.9+ (older versions may or may not work).
 Clone the repo and then run the main.py file and it should start.

+If you have never used Python before, simply install it from https://www.python.org/downloads/release/python-372/ and then open command prompt and run 'pip install pygame'.

 # mechanics
 Possible Mechanic Designs: